lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 Version
 -------
-Lubuntu ships with version 19.12.2 of Kcalc.
+Lubuntu ships with version 19.12.2 of KCalc.

 How to Launch
 -------------